www.gethatched.ca

 Engage your audience: Transformers: Age of Extinction

-Considering this is the fourth “Transformers” movie, there’s got to be something done to make it stand out.
-Music alone doesn’t necessarily make or break the trailer, as I mentioned above.
-The trailer for “Transformers: Age of Extinction” combines a good song with getting viewers onto social media channels to discuss it.
-The trailer featured a song by Imagine Dragons called “Battle Cry.”
-It utilized the song in a way to get people to tweet #TransformersPremiere for a chance to see the band perform at the movie premiere in Hong Kong.
-Part of the lyrics go “It’s the battle cry/Nobody can save you now/It’s do or die.”
-The drum beats even match up with certain transformations.
-Making it an engaging process is important and gets the word out even more, just by initiating a conversation with a hashtag.
+Since this is the fourth “Transformers” movie, something needs to be done to make it memorable.
+Music alone doesn’t determine the success of the trailer, as I mentioned earlier.
+The trailer for “Transformers: Age of Extinction” pairs a catchy song with encouraging viewers to talk about it on social media.
+It features a song by Imagine Dragons titled “Battle Cry.”
+The trailer used the song to motivate people to tweet #TransformersPremiere for a chance to see the band perform at the movie premiere in Hong Kong.
+Some of the lyrics say, “It’s the battle cry/Nobody can save you now/It’s do or die.”
+The drum beats even align with specific transformations.
+Making the process engaging is key, as it helps spread the word by starting conversations through a hashtag.

 Feel a sense of nostalgia: How to Train Your Dragon 2